Pages

 Why should a child live with an animosity towards his neighbor country, only because he chose to read?
 Who is to blame?
 "There are things which took place on the night of the March 25th [1971] which must remain permanently in the state of confusion"- Midnight's Children.
 Who is to blame?
 The only acclaimed literary giant, who spoke about the unsurpassed, unparalleled and unthinkable wrongdoings of modern political history, with comprehensive specifics of the three preceding decades, is banned in Bangladesh.
 The west, however, reaches out so far as to honor him with knighthood.
 Whether they do it out of appreciation for good literature or out of a sense of guilt, I doubt.
 Who is to blame?
 The religious fanatics?
 If so, why them; who made them, I ask.

-The west condemns the East (largely Muslims) as religious terrorists.
+The west condemns the East (largely Muslims) as religious terrorism.
 On the 3rd June 1947, Viscount Lord Mountbatten of Burma, the last British Governor-General of India, announced the partitioning of the British Indian Empire into India and Pakistan, under the provisions of the Indian Independence Act 1947.
 At the stroke of midnight, on 14 August 1947, India became an independent nation.
 And the partitioning – let's not go into the back-then- prevalent political ideologies – was done on the basis of religious identities of the peoples; the chain reactions that would follow should have not been unanticipated by the great political minds who entered these lands in the name of the "Lord".
 Now there are grown up men who write books justifying colonization; I doubt neither their motive nor their ethics; I doubt their faculty of logic.

 Why should a youth intent upon knowing his history end up with an identity crisis; Who is to blame?